alejandrovpm/tips-KUL/installing_ubuntu_tips.md

 ``sudo add-apt-repository ppa:graphics-drivers/ppa``
 ``sudo apt update``

-3. Select the latest version and install it.
+3. Select the latest version in the additional drivers GUI and install it.

 #### Option 2